 Connectivity and Power Accuracy

-The Kickr is the highest scoring product we tested and earns a 9/10.
+Along with the Tacx Neo, the Kickr is the highest scoring product we tested and earns a 9/10.
 The Wahoo fitness application is by far the easiest to use of any of the proprietary applications included with the trainers we tested.
 We had no problems connecting to the mobile application on IOS or Android devices, and the automatic firmware updates are awesome.
 The Hammer Direct Drive also scores highly here, but we give the edge to Wahoo, mainly because the CVT application that comes with the Hammer Direct is not compatible with Mac computers.
-Connectivity with both Trainer Road and Zwift was seamless and really set the standard for our expectations from the other trainer brands.
+Connectivity with both Trainer Road and Zwift is seamless and sets the standard for our expectations from the other trainer brands.

-Power accuracy was also excellent, with continuous steady readings within one percent of our Quarq crank based power meter used during testing.
-The Hammer Direct was equally impressive with similar accuracy.
+Power accuracy is also excellent, with continuous steady readings within one percent of our Quarq crank-based power meter used during testing.
+The Neo Smart and Hammer Direct were equally impressive with similar accuracy.
 Tire drive trainers such as Tacx Vortex showed more variability in power readings and had more drift from baseline accuracy during long sessions on the trainer.
 Our only complaint with the Kickr is that it seems to lag a bit behind the instantaneous changes in power displayed by the Hammer Direct during sprint like efforts.
 We feel that this is not necessarily a measure of decreased accuracy on the part of the Kickr, but more likely a difference in the way the trainer smooths data for display.
-If power accuracy is of great importance to you then you can not go wrong with the Kickr.
+If power accuracy is of great importance to you, then you cannot go wrong with the Kickr.